MatCorr/Wikipedia_Music_Tree/README.md

 # Wikipedia Music Tree

 This repository was created to store scripts that were used in the construction and processing of a dataset containing the links that exist between the Wikipedia articles of musical artists.
+This dataset has been made available in [Kaggle](https://www.kaggle.com/matwario/wikipedia-music-links).

 It also has some images, made with [Gephi](https://gephi.org/), that display (in the shape of graphs) data visualizations of these links.